ScooloV/bbpedia/docs/death_zone/new_inducements.md

 normal, but doing so will cost an additional 10,000 gold pieces per Skill.

-0-1 (IN)FAM0US C0ACHING STAFF INDUCEMENT: PR0FESS0R FRÖNKELHEIM
+0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: PROFESS0R FRÖNKELHEIM
-130,000 G0LD PIECES, AVAILABLE T0 ANY TEAM
+130,000 GOLD PIECES, AVAILABLE TO ANY TEAM
 WITH THE 'SYLVANIAN SP0TLIGHT' SPECIAL RULE *Where most Necromancers are quiet and reserved sorts* *who enjoy nothing more than rooting around in graveyards* *and mausoleums looking for raw materials on